satai/joscz2016/properties_based_testing.md

 }
 ```
 --
-# Make the machine do the work
+# Rotate it 90 degrees!

 ```groovy
 def "adding is commutative"() {